joaopizani/paucasedmatura-src/site/src/en/blog/tech/2009-05-31_ubuntu-windows-virtualbox.md

 pt: pt/blog/tech/ubuntu-windows-virtualbox
 ---

-This is a tutorial aimed at the people that always used Windows, hears a lot about Linux, want to test it, but doesn't want to repartition nor format the hard drive.
+This is a tutorial aimed at the people that always used Windows, heard a lot about Linux, want to test it, but don't want to repartition nor format the hard drive.

-[VirtualBox][1] is a **virtualization** software, it's a program able to act as if it was an entire new computer.
+[VirtualBox][1] is a **virtualization** software package, it's a program able to act as if it was an entire new computer.
 You can run VirtualBox over any operating system, and inside VirtualBox any other OS can be run.

 I'm gonna show you how to install VirtualBox on Windows and then install [Ubuntu Linux][2] inside of VirtualBox.
 This tutorial and the accompanying screencast were made as part of my activities in the [PET Computação - UFSC][3] group, of which I'm part of.

-These materials were written when Ubuntu were on version 8.10, but no significant changes were made in regard to the steps described here.
+These materials were written when Ubuntu was on version 8.10, but no significant changes were made in regard to the steps described here.
-For those who prefer to learn visually, I published in YouTube a [screencast][4] with the complete tutorial.
+For those who prefer to learn visually, I published a [screencast][4] on YouTube with the complete tutorial.

-And here it goes the steps to fearlessly install Ubuntu :)
+And here come the steps to fearlessly install Ubuntu :)

 [1]: <http://www.virtualbox.org/>
 [2]: <http://www.ubuntu.com/>